mcalla314/tkintertoy/docs/tutorial.rst

 #.
 Same as above.
 #.
 Create a row of **ttbuttons** which will be initialized using the labels and commands
    in ``buttons``.
 #.
-Change the state of of the Reset (second button) to disabled.
-This is to prevent the
-   user from trying to reset the stopwatch while stopped.
-Remember, counting in Python is always from zero.
-Widgets can have many states which is why this method uses a list.
-#.
 Plot the **ttlabel**
 #.
 PLot the **ttbutton** row.
 #.
 Update the gui.
 You will see that calling update will start an event processing loop